 Weapons and Equipment

-V always carries around 6 combat daggers and twin sais that he uses for stabbing, throwing or sword duals.
-If he prepares for crowd control or bigger combat scenario's he carries numerous gas grenades, explosives and smoke grenades with him.
-He always wears a mask, typically a metal ballistic Guy Fawkes mask.
+V always carries at least three short daggers that he uses primarily for stabbing.
+He always wears a mask, typically a Guy Fawkes mask.
 He is adept at creating explosives and chemical weapons with minimal resources.

 V for Vendetta

 V appears as one of the main characters of this adaptation.
 His characterisation is significantly altered from his characterisation in the comic book.
 He is portrayed by Hugo Weaving.